Definitions of mathematics: Intuitionism

 Intuitionism sprang from the philosophy of mathematician L. E. J. Brouwer and also led to the development of a modified intuitionistic logic.
 As a result, intuitionism has generated some genuinely different results that, while coherent and valid, differ from some theorems grounded in classical logic.

 Formalism

-One other perspective, formalism, de-emphasizes logical or intuitive meanings altogether, grounding mathematics instead in its symbols and syntax rules for manipulating them:
+Formalism denies logical or intuitive meanings altogether, making the symbols and rules themselves the objects of study.
+A formalist definition: